 HLA-G belongs to the HLA class I heavy chain paralogues.
 This class I molecule is a heterodimer consisting of a heavy chain and a light chain (beta-2 microglobulin).
 The heavy chain is anchored in the membrane.
 HLA-G is expressed on fetal derived placental cells.
 The heavy chain is approximately 45 kDa and its gene contains 8 exons.
 Exon one encodes the leader peptide, exons 2 and 3 encode the alpha1 and alpha2 domain, which both bind the peptide, exon 4 encodes the alpha3 domain, exon 5 encodes the transmembrane region, and exon 6 encodes the cytoplasmic tail. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HLA-G Gene

 HLA-G (Major Histocompatibility Complex, Class I, G) is a Protein Coding gene.
-Diseases associated with HLA-G include severe pre-eclampsia and vaginal cancer.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+Diseases associated with HLA-G include vaginal cancer and asthma.
+Among its related pathways are Immune System and Interferon gamma signaling.
 GO annotations related to this gene include protein homodimerization activity and peptide antigen binding.
-An important paralog of this gene is MR1.
+An important paralog of this gene is HLA-B.

 UniProtKB/Swiss-Prot for HLA-G Gene